 One somewhat mysterious application has been in the Creators Update for months and I suspect that many of us have steered well clear, being unsure exactly what to do with it.
 There's nothing to be afraid of, as it turns out, 'View 3D Preview' does exactly what it sounds like it does.
 It lets you - ahem - view 3D models.
 And Microsoft hasn't finished fiddling with it yet, hence the 'Preview' bit.
 Here's how it all works, anyway.

-My series 'Anatomy of a Lumia photo' (here's #1!) has proved popular, even though I cheated with the HP Elite x3 instead for #2. #3 had a lovely clock and here goes another hopefully good photo, reverting back to the Lumia 950 XL again - this time, framing is the key theme.
+My series 'Anatomy of a Lumia photo' (here's #1) has proved popular, even though I cheated with the HP Elite x3 instead for #2. #3 had a lovely clock and #4 was all about framing.
+In the latest installment, shot on the classic Lumia 1020, I - quite literally - get down and dirty with nature...

 One aspect of the recent Creators Update (Redstone 2) that has fascinated me has been the speed increases (ok, maybe increased smoothness) of this Windows 10 Mobile branch.
 It's evident on newer phones, but what about older ones?
 What about those abandoned x20 Lumias that weren't deemed capable of running 'Threshold' well enough?
 Could they be hacked up to Creators Update level and how smoothly would the OS now run, in May 2017?